chiachunho1997/botnana-book/en-us/botnana-a2-tutorial.md

-## Botnana A2 入門
+## Botnana A2 Tutorial

 --------------------
-### 登入
+### Login

-使用 micro USB 連結到電腦的 USB port，再以 ssh 登入，
+Connect Botnana A2 to your computer using a micro USB cable, then login with ssh:

     ssh 192.168.7.2

-使用者名稱為 debian，password 為 temppwd。

-如果有必要切換使用者為 root，可執行
+Username: debian

+password: temppwd

+To switch to root user:

     sudo su